 The creation of swap files is referred to as virtual memory.
 The practice makes it possible to run additional programs than would otherwise be possible, without as many latency issues (although cloud systems generally optimize availability).

 Swap files can be either permanent or temporary.
 The former is generally the case with Windows systems: swapping occurs on a case-by-case basis, with files generated for one-time use.
 The latter is typically the case with Linux and FreeBSD: those systems set aside a section of the hard drive for swapping.
 Permanent files tend to result in higher performance while temporary ones are better for keeping resources free on an ongoing basis.

 Finding cloud VPS options for mail servers

 Atlantic.Net has been in business for 20 years.
 Throughout that time, we have remained on the cutting edge of IT equipment and practices.
-We now offer a full line of cloud VPS hosting packages, everyone utilizing solid state drive (SSD) Cloud Hosting Servers for up to 100 times the performance vs. standard HDD drives.
+We now offer a full line of cloud VPS hosting packages, everyone utilizing solid state drive (SSD) cloud hosting servers for up to 100 times the performance vs. standard HDD drives.
+We also offer VMware hosting services.
 Live support is available 24/7.